verse-lab/velvet/CaseStudies/Velvet/velvet_documentation.md

 *   **Loops**: `while` loops are used for iteration.
 For verification, they can be annotated with `invariant` clauses (conditions that are true at the start of each iteration) and a `done_with` clause (a condition that is true upon loop termination).

+    Note: `done_with` clause can be omitted, in this case it becomes negation of the loop condition.
     **Syntax:**
     ```lean
     while <condition>